Generic Name: norethindrone/ethinyl estradiol (nor-ETH-in-drone/ETH-i-nil ES-tra-DYE-ol)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Breast tenderness; bleeding between menstrual periods; change in vaginal mucus; headache; loss of scalp hair; nausea; nervousness; rash; spotty darkening of the skin (especially on the face); stomach cramps and bloating; vaginal infection; vomiting; weight or appetite change.
+Breast tenderness; bleeding or spotting between menstrual periods; headache; nausea; stomach cramps and bloating; vomiting; weight gain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); breast lumps; calf or leg pain or swelling; chest pain; coughing of blood; dark urine or light-colored bowel movements; depression; dizziness or fainting; fever; heaviness in the chest; lack of energy or fatigue; loss of appetite; mood change; numbness in arm or leg; partial or complete loss of vision or other vision changes; sleeping problems; slurred speech; stomach pain or tenderness; sudden severe headache; sudden shortness of breath; swelling of the fingers or ankles; weakness on one side of the body; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); breast lumps, pain, or discharge; bulging eyes; calf or leg pain, or swelling, redness, or tenderness; changes in vision (eg, double vision, vision loss); change in the amount of urine produced; chest pain or pressure; coughing of up blood; dark urine or light-colored bowel movements; depression; dizziness or fainting; fever; heaviness in the chest; lack of energy or fatigue; loss of appetite; mental or mood changes (eg, depression); numbness in arm or leg; partial or complete loss of vision or other vision changes; sleeping problems; slurred speech; severe stomach pain or tenderness; sudden severe or persistent dizziness or headache; sudden shortness of breath; sudden, severe nausea or vomiting; swelling of the fingers, hands, legs, or ankles; symptoms of liver problems (eg, dark urine, fever, loss of appetite, pale stools, unusual tiredness, yellowing of the skin or eyes); symptoms of stroke (eg, one-sided weakness, slurred speech, confusion); unusual sweating; unusual or severe vaginal bleeding; vaginal irritation or discharge.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.